Mariano Cúneo Libarona

 Mariano Cúneo Libarona (born 1961) is an Argentine lawyer who is serving as the country's Minister of Justice since 2023 under president Javier Milei.

 Biography

-Mariano Cúneo Libarona is a lawyer and worked for the Eurnekian family for 30 years.
+Mariano Cúneo Libarona is a lawyer, and worked for the Eurnekian family for 30 years.
 He defended Hugo Eurnekian in the notebook case.
-He defended Guillermo Coppola, who was acquitted, and then in turn accused the judge Hernán Bernasconi, who ended up in prison.
+He defended Guillermo Coppola, who was acquitted, and then, in turn, accused the judge Hernán Bernasconi, who ended up in prison.

 Judge Norberto Oyarbide jailed him for extortion, during the AMIA bombing case.
-He was acquitted some years later.
+He was acquitted several years later.

-Javier Milei was elected president of Argentina in 2023, and appointed him as the new minister of justice.
+Javier Milei was elected president of Argentina in 2023, and appointed Libarona as the new minister of justice.

-Libarona announced his departure from his position as Minister of Justice on October 23, 2025 citing alleged health concerns "[...]but more than health concerns, it is the necessity to recover my affections.", although the political context of his departure is marred by accusations of corruption.
-It has not been announced who will replace him on his position as of yet.
+Libarona announced his departure from his position as Minister of Justice on October 23, 2025, citing alleged health concerns, "[...] but more than health concerns, it is the necessity to recover my affections", although the political context of his departure is marred by accusations of corruption.
+He left the post on March 4, 2026, being replaced by Juan Bautista Mahiques.